 See Progress on Protecting People and Communities from Wildfire

-From day 1, Governor Newsom declared California’s firefighters and wildfire resilience as a top priority of his administration.
-And California and partners continue to deliver nation-leading results.
-Since taking office, the Governor has committed more resources and investments than ever before to significantly boost wildfire response capabilities while tackling root causes of the wildfire crisis head-on.
+From day one, Governor Gavin Newsom declared community protection and wildfire resilience a top priority of his administration.
+California and its partners continue to deliver nation-leading results.
+Since taking office, the Governor has committed more resources and investments than ever before to significantly boost wildfire response capabilities while tackling the root causes of the wildfire crisis head-on.

-Here are the top 5 things to know about California’s progress on protecting people and communities from wildfire:
+Here are the top 5 things to know about California’s progress on protecting communities and landscapes from wildfire:

 1. Historic Investments Making Big Impacts Statewide